zepinglee/citeproc-js/README.rst

 This will return a help text about the test runner.
 Options``-a``, ``-g``, ``-s``, and ``-l`` should work out of the box::

-    Error: Exactly one of -s, -g, -a, or -l must be invoked.
-No option found.

     Usage: runtests.js <-s testName|-g groupName|-a|-l> [-S styleName|-w cslFilePath|-C cslJsonFilePath]
       -s testName, --single=testName
           Run a single local or standard test fixture.